treetips/dockerfile-centos-hubot-slack/README.md

 ./bin/hubot --adapter slack
 ```

-Because it starts in a foreground, hubot is stop in Ctrl + c to let you reflect the hubot script which you made and lets it starts again and reflect it.
+Because it starts in a **foreground**, hubot is stop in Ctrl + c to let you reflect the hubot script which you made and lets it starts again and reflect it.
+The reason why I start foreground is that I make it easy to restart hubot.

 Because this Dockerfile add hubot user to /etc/sudoers, You can install a package by yum command optionally.